-How to Find the Most Affordable Car Insurance in Oklahoma
+How to Find Affordable Car Insurance in OK

 In Oklahoma, the average car insurance premium is $1,787 per year, which is $239 more than the national average.
 That is a lot of money to pay for car insurance but there are things you can do to do to change that.
 There are tips and strategies for saving money on car insurance and we will get to those a little bit later on but first we will take a closer at car insurance in the Sooner State.

 State Minimum Liability Requirements

 If you ever cause a car accident, liability insurance pays for other people’s injuries and property damage up to your liability limit.
 Each state has minimum liability requirements for drivers in their state.

 In Oklahoma, the minimum liability requirements are $25,000 bodily injury liability coverage per person, $50,000 bodily injury liability coverage per accident and $25,000 property damage liability coverage per accident.

 This minimum liability coverage costs about $693 per year.

 A More Robust Policy Costs More

 In Oklahoma, a more robust policy with collision coverage and comprehensive coverage and $1,000 deductibles costs around $1,384.